waterswv/project-0/README.md

 * **Include separate HTML, CSS, and JavaScript files**
 * Stick with **KISS (Keep It Super Simple)** and **DRY (Don't Repeat Yourself)** principles
 * Use **native Javascript or jQuery** for **DOM manipulation**
-* Be **deployed publicly online**, where the rest of the world can access it (there will be a quick tutorial on this)
+* Be **deployed publicly online**, where the rest of the world can access it (using a github pages project page or bitballoon)
 * Use **semantic markup** for HTML and CSS (adhere to best practices)
 * Include **custom styling** to convey the state of the game visually (and differentiate your project from any CSS libraries used)
 * Demonstrate attention to code quality with **"clean" (well-indented, appropriately commented, organized) code**